FishtownFish wrapped around the rod of AsclepiusMedicine

 The role of testosterone for women in perimenopause includes supporting libido, mental clarity, energy, mood, and muscle mass.
 Testosterone declines slowly over the decades and is sometimes the missing piece even when estradiol and progesterone are addressed.
 We use low, physiological doses.

-If you cannot take estrogen, we handle perimenopause with non-hormonal options: vaginal estrogen (very low systemic absorption), SSRIs or SNRIs for hot flashes and mood, gabapentin for sleep and hot flashes, and lifestyle and supplement strategies.
-Each plan is tailored to your history.
+If you cannot take estrogen, we handle perimenopause with non-hormonal options: low-dose vaginal estrogen for genitourinary symptoms (very low systemic absorption, often appropriate even when systemic estrogen is not), SSRIs or SNRIs for hot flashes and mood, gabapentin for sleep and hot flashes, and fezolinetant, an FDA-approved non-hormonal pill that targets the brain pathway driving hot flashes directly.
+Each plan is built around your history.

 FDA-approved hormone therapy includes mass-produced products like estradiol patches and oral micronized progesterone.
 Compounded hormone therapy is custom-mixed in a compounding pharmacy.
 We use FDA-approved products when possible and compounded options when there is a clear clinical reason.